carlgieringer/carlgieringer.github.io/_posts/2022-09-04-javascript-inheritance-archaeology.md

-# Javascript inheritence archaeology

 Or: obscure things about Javascript inheritence that I think I used to know, and wanted to remember, while learning Typescript.

 Javascript uses prototypical inheritance, and back in the bad ol' days before `Object.setPrototype` or `extends`, people used to do the following in order to setup prototypical inheritance in Javascript.
-(Not all of the

 1. Create child and parent constructor functions (`function Child() { ... }`)